12urenloop/docs.12urenloop/NETWERK.md

 - ETH1: where the router takes a static IP -> use for connection with **ABDIJ**
 - ETH2: where the router acts as a DHCP Client and expects to receive an IP address -> use for **TADAAM**

-Interafces->Interface list: configure uplinks as WAN Make sure the interfaces are not part of a bridge network (slaves)
+Interafces->Interface list: configure uplinks as WAN.
+Make sure the interfaces are not part of a bridge network (slaves)

 TOEKOMST: https://help.mikrotik.com/docs/pages/viewpage.action?pageId=26476608